 When your co-host asks why the last episode isn’t on iTunes, don’t tell him you accidentally deleted it.
 Instead try confusing him with technical jargon, such as “the file was corrupt”, “garage band didn’t compress the file into the correct format”.
-When that doesn’t work, tell him the episode was unlistenable, and be to blame the problem on his poor Microphone technique.
+When that doesn’t work, tell him the episode had audio problems, and blame the problem on his poor Microphone technique.

 Post a lot links to your podcast on facebook and twitter.
 Tell yourself you’re doing people a favour and the fact that people are blocking you on twitter or unfriending you on facebook has nothing to do with the fact you’ve mentioned your podcast 30-40 times in the last few days.

 Write press releases about your podcast, using a lot of adjectives like “edgy”, “dangerous”, and “uncompromising”.
-Say things like podcasting is the last frontier of the internet, and call yourself “the last true outlaws in the wild west of new media”.
+Say things like “podcasting is the final frontier of the world wide web”, and call yourself “the last true outlaws in the wild west of new media”.
 After sending the press release to every media outlet in Australia, immediately regret calling yourselves “the last true outlaws in the wild west of new media”.